 Before creating Image Sets, make sure that the images are the right size and format.

-Because users can zoom images in Image Sets, make sure that the images are at least 2000 pixels in the largest dimension.
+Because users can zoom images in Image Sets, make sure that the images are at least 2000 pixels in the largest size.
 Experience Manager Assets supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

 If you use thumbnails to indicate product swatches, do the following: